Skip to Content

 Successful public-private partnerships have several key points in common:

-2. The public entity has assembled a team that can help the municipality make decisions regarding assessing feasibility, identifying financial options to securing an equitable agreement, managing predevelopment work, and overseeing design, construction, closeout, and occupancy.
+2. The public entity has assembled a team that can help the municipality make decisions regarding assessing project feasibility, identifying financial options to secure an equitable agreement, managing predevelopment work, and overseeing design, construction, closeout, and occupancy.

 3. The public-private partnership objective, a shared goal between the public and private entity, is well defined and agreed upon in the deal agreement.